Control-Alt-Defeat-MCSP2312/disney-clone/README.md

 # 🎮 Disney Item Detail Page Clone

-This project is a full-stack application that aims to create a web-based clone of Steam.
+This project is a full-stack application that aims to be a 1-to-1 clone of a Disney website's item details [page](https://www.disneystore.com/star-wars-the-force-awakens-loungefly-backpack-disney100-442031181363.html), focusing on design accuracy and functionality replication.
 It uses an external PostgreSQL database for the backend and React/Next.js for the frontend.

 ## 🚀 Getting Started